(Updated 12/16/2017 to reflect the final bill. For the previous version click here)

 For years, one of the driving forces in the corporate tax debate has been how to best deal with the ever-growing stash of Fortune 500 multinationals’ profits being booked offshore, which as of this year stands at more than $2.6 trillion.
 According to an analysis by the Institute on Taxation and Economic Policy (ITEP), companies owe an estimated $752 billion in taxes on these offshore earnings.

-Rather than making companies pay what they owe, the various plans being considered in Congress propose to tax accumulated offshore earnings at rates lower than the 35 percent that they owe under current law.
-The legislation proposed in the Senate would tax offshore earnings being held as cash at a rate of 10 percent and taxing all other offshore earnings at a tax rate of 5 percent.
-According to the Joint Committee on Taxation, this proposal would allow U.S. companies to collectively pay just $190 billion in taxes on their offshore earnings, rather than the roughly $752 billion that they owe, meaning that this proposal would give U.S. multinationals a tax break of $562 billion.
+Rather than making companies pay what they owe, the final legislation reported out of conference proposes to tax accumulated offshore earnings at a rate lower than the 35 percent that they owe under current law.
+The final bill would tax offshore earnings being held as cash at a rate of 15.5 percent and tax all other offshore earnings at a rate of 8 percent.
+According to the Joint Committee on Taxation, this proposal would allow U.S. companies to collectively pay about $339 billion in taxes on their offshore earnings, rather than the roughly $752 billion that they owe, meaning that this proposal would give U.S. multinationals a tax break of $413 billion.

 The companies that would benefit most from this low-rate deemed repatriation are precisely those companies that have been the most aggressive in their use of offshore tax avoidance schemes.
-As seen in the chart below, the top 5 companies that publicly disclose how much they owe on their offshore earnings would collectively save $115 billion from a 10 percent deemed repatriation rate, $106 billion from a 12 percent deemed repatriation rate, and $96 billion from a 14 percent deemed repatriation rate.
-Given that a substantial portion of their earnings are likely to be taxed at the lower 5 percent rate, the estimates above represent the most conservative estimate of how much these companies could benefit from the repatriation proposals.
+As seen in the chart below, the top 5 companies that publicly disclose how much they owe on their offshore earnings would collectively save $89.4 billion from a 15.5 percent deemed repatriation rate.
+Given that a substantial portion of their earnings are likely to be taxed at the lower 8 percent rate, the estimates below represent the most conservative estimate of how much these companies could benefit from the repatriation proposals.

 Which Companies Benefit the Most